puiterwijk/flask-oidc/docs/index.rst

 This will get the (json-serializable) custom state that you passed in as `customstate` to `oidc.redirect_to_auth_server`.
 Note that to use this, you will need to set `OVERWRITE_REDIRECT_URI`.
+Use parameter `custom` if you want to use custom state, `destination` if you want to keep default state settings.

 Example::